Workforce IAM project planning

 - Will the manager create a request for access?

-- The end-user will create this requests?
+- Will the end-user create these requests?

 - How should systems without connectors be handled?
 Should a request be created in a ticket system or will a workflow be started in OpenIAM to support this case?

 - Are there attributes that need to be sent back to the authoritative source?
-For example, if email is computed in another system, then it maybe necessary to push this attribute back to the HR system.
+For example, if email is computed in another system, then it may be necessary to push this attribute back to the HR system.

 - How are rehires to be handled?

 - Notifications which need to be sent and their text

 The diagram below provides an example of how the information captured above can be complemented with a diagram which provides an overview.